 Ok, ok, I knew posting about a LEGO menorah that holds real Hanukkah candles might cause trouble.
+It did.
 I now present a few ultra-safe models that use LEGO bits as flames.
-Thus, nobody gets hurt, LEGOs don’t melt, and nothing will trigger the smoke alarm.
+Thus, nobody gets hurt, LEGO doesn’t melt, and nothing will trigger the smoke alarm.

 LEGO flames can be made of any flame-colored pieces: bricks, plates, cones, pips, cylinders and so forth.
-Older kids can figure out how to get the nine evenly spaced when they realize they don’t have a 17 -stud brick to support them.
+Kids can figure out how to get the nine evenly spaced when they realize they don’t have a 17 -stud brick to support them.
+Menorah math!

 Menorah rules come into play again, ’cause the flames can’t touch each other, lest they comingle and look like some sort of wacky offering to Ba’al. This means more futzing with even-numbered studs and odd-numbered flames.
 Not to mention symmetry and keeping the shammash unique and remembering the order in which the fake candles are fake lit.

 Some folks might associate LEGO menorahs with the gigantic, publicity-stunt creations courtesy of Chabad.
-I’m not a fan of missionaries, but even I have to admire the choice of building materials.
+I’m not a fan of any missionaries, but even I have to admire the choice of building materials.
+LEGO is irresistible.

 I prefer personal, kid-created hanukkiyot: humble table-top creations that help build together-time, Jewy time, and skills like spatial relationships, shape and size discrimination, fine motor, abstract to concrete correspondence, scale, counting, language and so on.